Overlook Medical Center is a radiation oncology accredited facility according to the American College of Radiology.

 - Spine cancer and spinal cord tumors

-At Atlantic Neuroscience Institute at Overlook Medical Center, we also use CyberKnife to treat neurological conditions, like acoustic neuromas, arteriovenous malformations and trigeminal neuralgia.
-Learn more >
+At Atlantic Neuroscience Institute at Overlook Medical Center, we also use CyberKnife treatment for neurological conditions, like acoustic neuromas, arteriovenous malformations and trigeminal neuralgia.

 Our CyberKnife Medical Team